-On a semi-annual basis the Chief Auditor submits a six-month rolling risk-based audit plan (i.e. detailed plan for the upcoming six months, together with an outlook for the subsequent six months), including emerging and systemic risks to the Audit & Risk Committee and the Board for review and approval.
-The six-month rolling audit plan is developed based on the Internal Audit Function's independent risk assessment and a prioritisation of the audit universe, considering inputs from the Senior Executive Team, the Board of Management, the Audit & Risk Committee and RSA Group Internal Audit's assessment of various "planning lenses" which include fraud risk, culture trends and emerging issues that could impact the organisation.
+On a semi-annual basis, the Chief Auditor submits a six-month rolling risk-based audit plan (i.e. a detailed plan for the upcoming six months, together with an outlook for the subsequent six months), including emerging and systemic risks to the Board for review and approval.
+The six-month rolling audit plan is developed based on the Internal Audit Function's independent risk assessment and a prioritisation of the audit universe, considering inputs from the Senior Executive Team, the Board of Management, the Board of Directors and Internal Audit's assessment of various "planning lenses" which include fraud risk, culture trends and emerging issues that could impact the organisation.

-The Internal Audit Function's coverage of the business is based on the principles of a three-year rolling coverage in which it aims to cover all inherent high risks twice and all inherent medium risks once.
-Any high or medium risk areas not covered within the three-year time period shall be made transparent to the Audit & Risk Committee.
-The Chief Auditor will review and adjust the plan, as necessary, in response to changes in the business, risks, operations, programs, systems, and controls.
-Any material changes from the audit plan will be communicated through quarterly reporting to the Audit and Risk Committee for approval.
+The Internal Audit Function's coverage of the business is based on the principles of a three-year rolling coverage, in which it aims to cover all inherent high risks twice and all inherent medium risks once.
+Any high or medium risk areas not covered within the three-year time period shall be made transparent to the Board.
+The Head of Internal Audit will review and adjust the plan, as necessary, in response to changes in the business, risks, operations, programs, systems, and controls.
+Any material changes from the audit plan will be communicated through quarterly reporting to the Board for approval.
 When necessary, Internal Audit may conduct audit engagements which are not included in the audit plan, these may be carried out without notice.
-In addition to the six-monthly rolling audit plan that is reviewed and approved by the Audit and Risk Committee, the Chief Auditor ensures that the function has a multi-year outlook in line with the Company's strategic and operational plan.
+In addition to the six-monthly rolling audit plan that is reviewed and approved by the Board, the Head of Internal Audit ensures that the function has a multi-year outlook in line with the Company's strategic and operational plan.